Camarones con crema chipotle (creamy chipotle shrimp)

 Camarones con crema chipotle is a Mexican recipe that consists of shrimp simmered in a creamy and slightly spicy chipotle sauce.

-The recipe is known in Mexico with various names, such as camarones enchipotlados, camarones con salsa chipotle, and camarones al chipotle to name a few.
+The recipe is known in Mexico by various names, such as camarones enchipotlados, camarones con salsa chipotle, and camarones al chipotle to name a few.

 The star of the dish is the chipotle sauce, which is super simple to make and requires only a few ingredients:

 - Chipotle chilies.
-Normally used canned chipotle in adobo sauce, it adds a smoky and slightly touch to the sauce, use as many as you wish!
+Normally used canned chipotle in adobo sauce, it adds a smoky and slight touch to the sauce, use as many as you wish!